Generic Name: methylphenidate hydrochloride

-Your doctor should check you or your child carefully for heart problems before starting Quillichew ER.
+Your health care provider should check you or your child carefully for heart problems before starting Quillichew ER.

-Your doctor should check your or your child's blood pressure and heart rate regularly during treatment with Quillichew ER.
+Your health care provider should check your or your child's blood pressure and heart rate regularly during treatment with Quillichew ER.

-Call your doctor right away if you or your child has any signs of heart problems such as chest pain, shortness of breath, or fainting while taking Quillichew ER.
+Call your health care provider right away if you or your child has any signs of heart problems such as chest pain, shortness of breath, or fainting while taking Quillichew ER.

 2. Mental (Psychiatric) problems:

-Call your doctor right away if you or your child have any new or worsening mental symptoms or problems while taking Quillichew ER, especially seeing or hearing things that are not real, believing things that are not real, or are suspicious.
+Call your health care provider right away if you or your child have any new or worsening mental symptoms or problems while taking Quillichew ER, especially seeing or hearing things that are not real, believing things that are not real, or are suspicious.

 3. Circulation problems in fingers and toes [Peripheral vasculopathy, including Raynaud's phenomenon]:

-Call your doctor right away if you have or your child has any signs of unexplained wounds appearing on fingers or toes while taking Quillichew ER.
+Call your health care provider right away if you have or your child has any signs of unexplained wounds appearing on fingers or toes while taking Quillichew ER.